danylayasmin/pokebits/README.md

 Answer: When wanting to sort, type the sorting field in the search bar, next to the url.
 "localhost:8000/api/pokemon?sort=name".

-This is not possible for more the one sort, you can sort filtered responses.
-But only one sort can be applied per response.
+It is not possible to sort in more than one way.
 </details>

 ## 📚 Examples